-Covered Benefits must be received from a Plan Provider to be eligible for coverage.
-However, there are specific exceptions to this requirement.
-Covered Benefits from a provider who is not a Plan Provider will be covered if one of the following exceptions applies:
+In most cases, you must get Covered Benefits from a Plan Provider.
+Covered Benefits from a provider who is not a Plan Provider are covered only if one of the following exceptions applies:

-- 1. The service was received in a Medical Emergency.
+The service was received in a Medical Emergency.
 See section I.D.5.
-Medical Emergency Services for more information. - 2.
-The service was received (i) while you were outside of the state where you live, and (ii) coverage is available under the temporary travel benefit.
+Medical Emergency Services for more information.

+- 2. The service was received (i) while you were outside of the state where you live, and (ii) coverage is available under the temporary travel benefit.
 See section I.D.6.
-Coverage for Services When You Are Temporarily Traveling Outside of the State Where You Live for more information. - There is no Plan Provider who has the professional expertise needed to provide the Medically Necessary Covered Benefit.
-Unless 1) or 2) above applies, services by a Non-Plan Provider must be approved by us in advance.. - Your physician is disenrolled as a Plan Provider and an exception applies as described in section I.F.
+Coverage for Services When You Are Temporarily Traveling Outside of the State Where You Live for more information. - 3.
+There is no Plan Provider who has the professional expertise needed to provide the Medically Necessary Covered Benefit.
+Unless 1) or 2) above applies, services by a Non-Plan Provider must be approved by us in advance.. - 4.
+Your physician is disenrolled as a Plan Provider and an exception applies as described in section I.F.
 SERVICES PROVIDED BY A DISENROLLED OR NON-PLAN PROVIDER.